 A moulded pencil tray with a compartment for every piece of stationary you need.

 Smart pull out shelves keep accessories out of view when not in use, but ensure essentials are instantly accessible when needed.

 Installation and Associated Trade Services.

-To ensure continuity of professionalism and management of services, Ashleys provide a one-stop-shop service when it comes to bathrooms.
+To ensure continuity of professionalism and management of services, Ashleys provide a one-stop-shop service when it comes to all furniture projects.

-Our local, experienced and qualified staff can undertake all works as required, from removing your existing bedroom furniture to installation and any electrical work as may be required.
+Our local, experienced and qualified staff can undertake all works as required, from removing your existing furniture to any electrical works as may be required.

 Tel : 01255 850477

 Content © Ashleys of Frinton Limited..
 All Rights Reserved.

 The terms ‘Ashleys of Frinton’, ‘Ashleys’, ‘Ashleys of Frinton Limited’, 'Blueflame Services’, ‘Blueflame’, ‘Blue Flame (Colchester) Ltd' or 'us' or 'we' refers to both ASHLEYS OF FRINTON - Ashleys of Frinton Limited and BLUEFLAME SERVICES - Blue Flame (Colchester) Limited, the owners of this website.

 The term 'you' refers to the user or viewer of our website.